-The Western Michigan University College of Health and Human Services is preparing professionals today to transform health care and human services tomorrow.
+The College of Health and Human Services at Western Michigan University is preparing professionals today to transform health care and human services tomorrow.

 In 1976, pioneering allied health and helping profession programs united in the WMU College of Health and Human Services, carrying on a tradition of excellence and innovation that began in 1922 with the establishment of the occupational therapy program.
 That tradition continues today.

-There are reasons our college is a great place to become a health care and human services professional:
+There are reasons CHHS is a great place to become a health care and human services professional:

 - Exceptional, high-quality academic programs, students and faculty

 - Unmatched clinical education

 - Outreach, service and community engagement